-\It does everything exceptionally well for its price, and its upper midrange and treble and overall musicality are hard to find in any amplifier not costing at least twice its price range.
+It does everything exceptionally well for its price, and its upper midrange and treble and overall musicality are hard to find in any amplifier not costing at least twice its price range.

-dynamics, and transparency of the Adcom GFA-5800 had the kind of realism and integration I only expect to find in far more expensive products.
-Changed the standards of the power amplifier market with the 555, it has introduced a new product that may similarly change the market again.
+The imaging, soundstage, dynamics, and transparency of the Adcom GFA-5800 had the kind of realism and integration I only expect to find in far more expensive products.
+99 Just as Adcom once changed the standards of the power amplifier market with the 555, it has introduced a new product that may similarly change the market again.
+39